koen-seeuws/involved-code-retreats/README.md

+# Involed Code Retreats
-Each 3 months one of the colleages at Involved organize a coding challenge to challenge the other colleagues.
-This repository simply contains the code i've used for solving the challenges.
+Each 3 months one of the colleages at Involved organizes a coding challenge to challenge everyone in the team.
+This repository simply contains the code I've used for solving the challenges.